Book An Appointment

 It can be confusing trying to figure out all the different qualifications and organisations.
 The easiest way to determine who is properly qualified is to look at the membership of the recognised professional organisations in the field.
 Examples are the Association of Professional Counsellors and Psychotherapists (APCP) and the Psychological Association of Ireland (PSI).
 A therapist who is a member of any one or more of these organisations is legitimate.
 There are, of course, good therapists who are members of other similar organisations.

-Liam is supervised by a supervisor accredited with the APCP.
+Our counsellors are all supervised by an accredited supervisor.
 Supervisors are very experienced and knowledgeable therapists with specialist qualifications for this role who act as advisors for therapists.

-Therapists and supervisors are both bound by the confidentiality and ethical guidelines of the APCP as outlined above.
+Therapists and supervisors are both bound by the confidentiality and ethical guidelines of their governing body as outlined above.

 It is really a matter of preference.
 The most important aspect of the therapeutic relationship is that the client and the therapist are a good match with regards to personality and whether you feel you can trust your therapist.